Columbia University in the City of New York Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Columbia, approximately 11% of students took out student loans averaging $9,845 a year.
 That adds up to $39,380 over four years for those students.

-How Much Money Do Columbia Graduates Make?students who graduate from Columbia with a bachelor's degree go on to jobs where they make an average salary of $83,300 in their early years.
+How Much Money Do Columbia Graduates Make?students who graduate with a bachelor's degree from Columbia make about $83,300 a year during their first few years of employment after graduation.
 That's great news for Columbia students since it is 109% more than the average college graduate's salary of $39,802 per year.

 Location of Columbia University in the City of New York